mongodb/mongodbatlas-cloudformation-resources/README.md

 # Using the Atlas CFN Resources

-The best way to use the resources is with the official [MongoDB Atlas on AWS Quick Start](https://github.com/aws-quickstart/quickstart-mongodb-atlas) CloudFormation templates.
+The best way to use the resources is with the official [MongoDB Atlas on AWS Partner Solutions](https://github.com/aws-quickstart/quickstart-mongodb-atlas) CloudFormation templates.
 The [templates](https://github.com/aws-quickstart/quickstart-mongodb-atlas/templates) folder contains concrete CloudFormation templates you can use to start your own projects.

 There are two main parts of this project: